d5b94396feba3/bigmart-sales-prediction-with-ibm-cloud-autoai/README.md

 <img src="images/ibm_watson_22.png">

 <ul>
 <li>Wait till model is successfully saved.
 You will get the notification once it is saved.
-Now you click on view in projects</li>
+Now you click on View in projects</li>
 </ul>
 <img src="images/ibm_watson_23.png">